rubymonsters/coaching/index.md

 For example, after introducing what a method is, and explaining how they are defined, and used, your students might feel overwhelmed and confused.
 Just a few weeks later they'll define and use their own methods as if they always knew them.
-However, because the exercises they're currently working on also might feel a little overwhelming, they feel they haven't made any progress whatsoever.
+However, because the exercises they're *now* working on also might feel a little overwhelming, they feel they haven't made any progress whatsoever.

 Be sure to point out how much progress they've already made, and how proud they should feel.